Key guidance for machinery space deficiencies

 The Dutch Safety Board has published an urgent Safety Alert following a recent flare explosion fatality.
 The incident happened on board a Dutch sailing ship in the Pacific Ocean.

 Complying with the flare’s requirements and instructions, the experienced sailor fired the flare.
-The flare did not launch as intended, but exploded immediately with fatal consequences.
+The flare did not launch as intended, but exploded immediately leading to the flare explosion fatality.
 Continue reading “Safety alert issued after flare explosion fatality”

 Smooth Sea 22 was not the ship it claimed to be